DUI in Pinellas County

 The DUI Enforcement Unit was eliminated by Sheriff Jim Coats in 2008 because of budget cuts.
 Five years later, in 2013, the DUI enforcement unit was reinstated by Sheriff Bob Gualtieri.

-During that five-year period when the DUI enforcement unit was eliminated, fewer DUI arrests occurred in Pinellas County.
-The DUI enforcement unit in Pinellas County helps coordinate “Wolf Pack” saturation operations and the occasional DUI checkpoints.
+During that five-year period when the DUI enforcement unit was eliminated, PCSO claims that fewer DUI arrests occurred in Pinellas County.
+To increase the number of DUI arrests, the DUI enforcement unit in Pinellas County coordinated “Wolf Pack” saturation operations and the occasional DUI checkpoint.

 Deputies in the PCSO on the DUI enforcement unit receive special training.
 Many of these deputies are certified DUI Instructors or Drug Recognition Experts, a program recognized by the International Association of Chiefs of Police (IACP) and the National Highway Traffic Safety Administration (NHTSA).